 The NC BoS CoC Steering Committee serves as the primary decision-making body and board for NC BoS CoC.
-The Steering Committee is responsible for all matters pertaining to the structure, purpose, performance, and activities of the NC BoS CoC.
+The Steering Committee is responsible for all matters pertaining to the structure, purpose,

+Commented [BA1]: Updated to match current CoC strategies

+2. Structure

-Formatted: Font: (Default) +Body (Calibri) 2.
-Structure Steering Committee membership is composed of Regional Committee seats and at-large seats.
+Steering Committee membership is composed of Regional Committee seats and at-large seats.

 Each Regional Committee elects one Regional Lead who serves on the Steering Committee.
-The Regional Committee should also elect a Regional Lead n aA ternate to fill in for the Regional Lead in the event of their absence or a conflict of interest.
-Formatted: Font: (Default) +Body (Calibri) In 2017, a Steering Committee restructuring proposal, drafted by a workgroup and approved by the Steering Committee, added at-large seats, which do not directly represent any single Regional Committee.
-The Steering Committee must have at least 7 and may have as many as 13 at-large members.
+The Regional Committee should also elect a Regional Lead Alternate to fill in for the Regional Lead in the event of their absence or a conflict of interest.

+In 2017, a Steering Committee restructuring proposal, drafted by a workgroup and approved by the Steering Committee, added at-large seats, which do not directly represent any single Regional Committee.
+The Steering Committee must have at least 87 and may have as many as 13 at-large members.
 At-large members are elected annually by the other members of the Steering Committee in December.
 At-large member terms are one year, starting in January.

-At-large seats are allocated across three categories, as follows: Category 1: People with lived experience of homelessness.
-Minimum 1 seat maximum 2 seats, Representatives in this category cannot also occupy another seat on the Steering Committee (people holding other seats on the Steering Committee may also have lived experience of homelessness).
-Commented [BA1]: Because of the CoC's priority to include people with lived expertise in decision-making, we propose to delete the limit on people with lived expertise that can serve in at-large seats on the Steering Committee.
-Category 2: North Carolina State Government.
+At-large seats are allocated across three categories, as follows:

+- Category 1: People with lived experience of homelessness.
+Minimum 42 seats.
+Representatives in this category cannot also occupy another seat on the Steering Committee (people holding other seats on the Steering Committee may also have lived experience of homelessness and/or interpersonal violence). - Category 2: North Carolina State Government.
 Minimum 3 seats, maximum 6 seats.
-Formatted: Font: (Default) +Body (Calibri) Representatives should be from the following departments and work with or oversee a program that serves people experiencing homelessness: Department of Health and Human Services Department of Public Safety • Housing Finance Agency • Department of Education Department of Military and Veteran Affairs • Department of Commerce Category 3: Other at-large seats.
+Representatives should be from the following departments and work with or oversee a program that serves people experiencing homelessness: - o Department of Health and Human Services - Department of Public Safety - Housing Finance Agency - Department of Education - o Department of Military and Veteran Affairs - o Department of Commerce - Category 3: Other at-large seats.
 Minimum 3 seats, maximum 5 seats.
-Representatives should be from the following conterport be from the following sectors: Health-care sector, ideally with a state-wide focus Business sector, ideally with a state-wide focus Business sector, ideally with a state-wide focus Public housing agency Victim Domestic violence services or advocacy sector, ideally with a state-wide focus Legal services Youth services or advocacy sector, ideally with a state-wide focus The Steering Committee meets monthly, normally via conference call and ideally at least one time per Formatted: Font: (Default) +Body (Calibri) year in person.
+Representatives should be from the following sectors: - o Healthcare sector, ideally with a state-wide focus - o Business sector, ideally with a state-wide focus - Public housing agency - o Victim services or advocacy sector, ideally with a state-wide focus - Legal services - Youth services or advocacy sector, ideally with a state-wide focus

+The Steering Committee meets monthly, normally via conference call and ideally at least one time per year in person.
 All meetings are public meetings, open to any interested party.
 Meeting agendas and minutes are posted on the NCCEH website in a timely manner.
-This process was formally established by NC BoS CoC in August 2013, reviewed in Fall 2017, and will be reviewed again within five years.
+This process was formally established by NC BoS CoC in August 2013, last reviewed in Fall 202317, and will be reviewed again within five years.

+Commented [BA2]: Updated to include at least 2 people with lived experience & potential lived experience of interpersonal violence.